This page allows you to make a payment to Fitzgerald Counseling (using Square):

 Psychological testing is billed at a per-hour rate, and includes only face-to-face time (not including scoring or report-writing time).
 Brief inventories for depression or anxiety, as well as Adlerian Life Style assessments, are generally conducted within a regular 60 minute therapy session, as they constitute part of treatment.
 Substance abuse assessments may be covered as EAP sessions, may be regular mental health assessments, or may be considered psychological assessments, depending on the reason for the referral.
 DOT (SAP) substance abuse assessments are a separate process with their own billing.
 See the “DOT SAP Evaluations” tab for more information.

 Some employers, unions, or benefit plans provide a limited number of counseling sessions (between 1-12 sessions, typically 3-8) at no cost to employees or family members.
 If sessions are authorized in this manner using your Employee Assistance Program (EAP) benefit, you are not responsible for any payment.
 Call your EAP’s toll-free number to arrange services.
 Some “formal” (job performance) EAP referrals are made through the employer, when there has been a workplace issue or policy violation.
 For these formal referrals, the employee still does not pay for clinical services.
 However, the employee will be expected to give written consent for a report of attendance and compliance to be provided to the employer.
-It is very important for you to obtain the following information and provide it to our office prior to the first EAP session:
+It is very important for you to obtain the following information and provide it to my office prior to the first EAP session:

 - The name of the organization or vendor providing the EAP program (for example, Ceridian LifeWorks, Aetna, Cigna, or Optum)